D.C.-area temperatures charge to record highs amid spiking tree pollen

 The tree pollen count climb to 1,470.29 grains per cubic meter of air Thursday, which is in the high range.

-The rise in pollen levels came after a sluggish start when counts were surprised by an anomalous chill.
-“This season, owing to cooler temperatures, snow and ice, the tree pollen daily average for the 3rd weekly period in February was only 3.2 grains/cubic meter,” Kosisky said.
+The rise in pollen levels came after a sluggish start when counts were suppressed by an anomalous chill.
+“This season, owing to cooler temperatures, snow and ice, the tree pollen daily average for the third weekly period in February was only 3.2 grains/cubic meter,” Kosisky said.

-The cherry blossom bloom process was also slowed by the February temperatures, the coldest in six years.
+The cherry blossom blooming was also slowed by the February temperatures, the coldest in six years.
 Not since 2015 has it taken this long for the blossoms’ green buds to emerge; that year it took until March 18 and peak bloom was pushed back to April 10.

 The recent weather, more like early May, has not only been warm but also unusually dry.
 No rain has fallen in 10 days, since March 1.